 - Lettuce: Strawberry Salad with Balsamic Dressing (just swap the spinach for this leftover lettuce) or Chicken Salad Pitas.

-- Tomato: Cucumber & Tomato Salad, No-Mayo Potato Salad, or Pan Fried Salmon with Summer Salad
+- Tomato: Cucumber & Tomato Salad, No-Mayo Potato Salad, Mediterranean Grain Bowl.

-- Cream Cheese: Use in a veggie sandwich or add to whipped cream, like in this Pumpkin Cake with Cream Cheese Whipped Cream, or in this Mushroom Chicken and Rice dish.
+- Cream Cheese: Easy No Bake Pumpkin Cheesecake Bars, Pumpkin Cake with Cream Cheese Whipped Cream, or in this Mushroom Chicken and Rice dish.

-- Bacon Grease: Cook eggs, pancakes, chard/beet greens, or other veggies in your bacon grease.
+- Bacon Grease: Cook eggs, pancakes, waffles, chard/beet greens, or other veggies in your bacon grease.

 Did you make this BLT Bagel?
 Leave me a comment & rating to share how it turned out!